 After the establishment of the MGTS, the County pursued establishing a Sector Plan for the CWC area in 1999-2007.
 This Sector Plan process was an optional strategic planning effort, established in State statute, to identify and implement specific planning strategies to address the unique needs of an area.
 The CWC Sector Plan was the first undertaken in the State.
-In the CWC area, the intent was to address the imbalance of uses within the area, through a coordinated approach that incorporated design as a key component.
+In the CWC area, the intent was to address the imbalance of uses within the area, the existing sprawl condition, and deficiencies in infrastructure, through a coordinated approach that incorporated design as a key component.
 The Sector Plan was intended to yield a conceptual master plan addressing regional issues including land use, services, infrastructure, and the environment and plan for the region's future.
 After approximately five years of community involvement, and multiple revisions, the BCC adopted the Sector Plan Conceptual Overlay in 2005.
-However, the Department of Community Affairs (DCA) found the amendment "not-incompliance" with Chapter 163, Florida Statutes, and after extended negotiations in 2007, the County repealed the amendment in 2007.
+However, the Department of Community Affairs (DCA) found the amendment "not-in-compliance" with Chapter 163, Florida Statutes, and after extended negotiations in 2007, the County repealed the amendment in 2007.